jkgriebel93/griddy-sdk-sources/undefined-objects-tracking.md

 **Schema Component:** `PassRusherStats` (line 3361)

 **Description:** Complete schema for pass rusher statistics including player identification (esbId, gsisId, playerName, etc.) and performance metrics (blitzCount, avgSeparationToQb, tackles, assists, sacks, forcedFumbles).
 Used in GamecenterResponse for both home and visitor pass rush statistics.

+### GameStatsResponse.data ✅

+**Completed:** 2025-10-07

+**Resolution:** Reuses existing `WeeklyGameDetailSummary` schema

+**Description:** Discovered that GameStatsResponse.data items have the exact same structure as WeeklyGameDetailSummary (live game state with scores by quarter, possession status, timeouts, field position, game clock, weather, etc.).
+Updated to reference the existing schema instead of leaving it as a generic object.

 ---